 Building relationships through corporate social responsibility

 “We’re extremely proud of our CSR.
-It’s our passion,” stated Weeks.
-“I think our CSR program is the reason we’re trading above our peers.
-More investors today have a social conscience and they want to invest in a company that’s doing right by the local people.
+It’s our passion,” said Weeks.
+“More investors today have a social conscience and they want to invest in a company that’s doing right by the local people.
 They also want to know that a company will be welcome and well-regarded in the jurisdiction where it operates.”

 Key Success: Sales and Partners